 The job is to be done during furnace shutdown.
 Ensure that the gas line from the other furnace is isolated by water sealing of minimum 2 water seals

 Take work permit from concerned shift superintendent.

-Hard copy is not mandatory.
-This document is controlled by distribution through Sesa intranet portal.
-If hard copy is to be used, it shall be stamped with seal of Controlled Copy in Red.
+Procedure

 Take Co-monitor to check the presence of BF gas and monitor till the end of the activity.

-Ensure that steam purging is done & all openings, vent valves are opened.
+Ensure that steam purging is done & all openings (dust catcher flanges), vent valves are opened.

-Shift the cutting torch, mechanical jack, hydraulic jack, blanking plate, necessary hardware & spanners at workplace.
+Shift the cutting torch, mechanical jack, hydraulic jack10T/25T, blanking plate, necessary hardware & spanners at workplace.

 Wear all PPE-s such as safety helmet, goggle, shoes & gloves.